Problem: A cube is painted on all faces and cut into smaller cubes of the same size. Investigate the number of painted faces of the smaller cubes.

 For the sake of discussion, we will name and color the unit cubes (see Figure 4) and group them depending on their positions – whether they are at the edges, vertices or faces of the cube.

-- Wall Cubes (Blue) – are the unit cubes at the faces of the cube.
-We will call the wall cubes because we will use the word “face” in other context.
+• Wall Cubes (Blue) – are the unit cubes at the faces of the cube.
+We will call the wall cubes because we will use the word “face” in another context.

 From Figure 4, it is clear that vertex cubes have 3 painted faces, edge cubes have 2 painted faces, wall cubes have 1 painted face and core cubes have no painted face.

-Extending this type of grouping to cubes of higher side lengths, a pattern can be seen as shown in the table below.
+Extending this type of grouping to cubes of larger side lengths, a pattern can be seen as shown in the table below.
 The calculation for the number of cubes can be generalized.

 Figure 5 - Table showing the relationship of the number of painted faces given the cube's sidel length.